vikash-bhardwaj/ai-code-companion-documentation/README.md

 #### New Features:

-- Added new context menu commands for developers to write test cases with just a single button click, ensured developers get full freedom to pick the libraries options their own rather than writing test cases with some generic library
+- Added new context menu commands for developers to write test cases with just a single button click, ensured developers get full freedom to pick the libraries options their own rather than writing test cases with some generic library.
+For details refer to the features section for [writing test cases](#unit-test)
+- Provided support for Light Theme as the code blocks were not clear for few languages in light theme
+- Extended support for inline prompts using comments for other prgramming languages

 #### Experience Improvements:

-- Fixed code highliting issues for light theme
-- Fixed Issue where inline/multi line comments based prompts were not working
-- Also fixed an issue where the multi line comment was not working if it was not having a "*" at starting of line
+- Fixed an issue where the multi line comment was not working if it was not having a "*" at starting of line

 ### [1.3.1]